Deltares/iMOD-Documentation/docs/viewer_user_manual.rst

    time.

 .. image:: screenshots/viewer/image8.png
-   :width: 7.15709in
+   :width: 7.5in
-   :height: 3.81325in

 Figure 7: Tools and texts related to time in the UI

 Figure 7 shows the location of tools and texts in the UI that help the user orientate in and step through the time dimension of datasets.
-First note , displayed in the toolbar.
-This is the “viewer time”.
-This is the time the viewer is currently trying to display.
+First note the time displayed in the top toolbar(1).
+This is the “viewer time”, the time the viewer is currently trying to display.
 Since the time discretization can be different per dataset and we can show different datasets and grids simultaneously, it is not guaranteed that all datasets currently in the viewer can be shown for this specific time!
-Hence, in the sidebar it is shown at what time the datasets are actually diplayed ( , ).
+Hence, in the sidebar it is shown at what time the datasets are actually diplayed (2).

-The viewer time can be selected using the slider ().
+The viewer time can be selected using the slider.
 It varies over the temporal range of all displayed datasets combined- this means that when you display another dataset, the range of the slider could change.
 The scaling of the slider is based on the time indexes, not on the time